Skip to main content

 Acne Vulgaris

-A common skin condition affecting hair follicles and sebaceous glands; lesions (spots) occur mainly on forehead, nose, chin, upper chest and back.
+Acne vulgaris is a common skin condition affecting hair follicles and sebaceous glands; lesions (spots) occur mainly on forehead, nose, chin, upper chest and back.
 Characterised by blackheads or comedones (dilated pores with black plug of keratin); whiteheads (small, cream-coloured, domed papules); red papules; pustules; sometimes cysts.
 Inflammation occurs when Proprionbacterium acnes bacteria colonise blocked pores.
-Severity is classified as follows:

 • Mild: mostly blackheads and whiteheads, usually on face only.